Peter Hoffmann

-With the heavy use of Apache Parquet datasets within my team at Blue Yonder we are always looking for managed, scalable/elastic query engines on flat files beside the usual suspects like drill, hive, presto or impala.
+With the heavy use of Apache Parquet datasets within my team at Blue Yonder, we are always looking for managed, scalable, elastic query engines on flat files, besides the usual suspects like Drill, Hive, Presto, or Impala.

-For the following tests I deployed a Azure Data Explorer cluster with two instances of Standard_D14_v2 servers with each 16 vCores, 112 GiB ram, 800 GiB SSD storage and a network bandwidth class extremely high (which corresponds to 8 NICs).
+For the following tests, I deployed an Azure Data Explorer cluster with two instances of Standard_D14_v2 servers, each with 16 vCores, 112 GiB RAM, 800 GiB SSD storage, and an Extremely High network bandwidth class (which corresponds to 8 NICs).

-Like in the understanding parquet predicate pushdown blog post we are using the NY Taxi dataset for the tests because it has a reasonable size and some nice properties like different datatypes and includes some messy data (like all real world data engineering problems).
+Like in the understanding parquet predicate pushdown blog post, we are using the NY Taxi dataset for the tests because it has a reasonable size and useful properties, such as different data types, and it includes some messy data (like all real-world data engineering problems).

 mkdir csv